 Princeton in Asia (PiA) is an independent, non-profit organization located at Princeton University.
-Founded by students in 1898, the program has long been driven by a mission to foster cross-cultural understanding between East and West by giving young people opportunities to live and work in Asia.
-As employees of a variety of Asian institutions, PiA fellows gain work and life experience while providing valuable services to their Asian hosts.
-It is PiA’s vision that through extended exposure to Asian workplaces and cultures, fellows will develop a life-long appreciation for this region of the world.
+Founded by students in 1898, the program has long been driven by a mission to foster mutual appreciation and cultural understanding by connecting service-minded graduates and partner organizations in Asia through immersive work experiences that transform perspectives and cultivate long-lasting friendships.
+It is PiA’s vision that through extended exposure to Asian workplaces and cultures, fellows will develop a life-long appreciation for and engagement in this part of the world.
 We like to think of PiA as “a change in perspective, a job that matters, an experience of a lifetime.”

 More information about specific countries and fellowships is available below.
-Applicants may also view past fellow reports with more detailed information about specific fellowships (please contact the PiA office for login information).
+Applicants may also view past fellow reports with more detailed information about specific fellowships (please email firstname.lastname@example.org to obtain the login information).

 Click on icons to learn more about our fellowships.